 POET has targeted as the first application of the Optical Interposer the development of Optical Engines for transceivers.
 Transceivers are used to convert digital electronic signals into light signals and to transmit and receive those light signals via fiber optic cables within datacenters and between datacenters and metropolitan centers in a vast data and tele-communications network.
-We expect to deliver prototypes of certain types of Optical Engines by mid-2019.
-These prototypes are expected to address a small portion of the market for Optical Engines.
-Continued development of the prototypes will add several commonly used communication protocols and data speeds, to increase the functionality of the Optical Engine from receive only to transmit and receive, thus improving device capability and performance.
-Concurrently, we also intend to develop additional applications for the Optical Interposer platform in the telecom, LIDAR and sensing markets.
+We have delivered and expect to deliver more prototypes of certain components designed for our Optical Engines by mid-2019, and fully functional prototype Optical Engines later in the year.
+These prototypes are expected to address an emerging high-growth segment of the current market for Optical Engines.
+Continued development of our Optical Engine prototypes is intended to add several commonly used communication protocols and data speeds to increase the functionality of our Optical Engines and to address broader markets.
+Concurrently, we also intend to begin development of additional applications for the Optical Interposer platform in telecommunications, and other rapidly growing markets.